AmazingMonster/conceptrodon/docs/contents/metafunctions/typelivore/sensible_classic_plume.doc.md

 `Typelivore::SensibleClassicPlume` accepts a list of elements.
 Its first layer accepts an operation and returns a function.
 When invoked by containers, the function places the elements into the containers via a process similar to pack expansion;
-then, it collects every packed container and instantiates the operation with the collection.
+then, it collects the type result of each packed container and invokes the operation with the collection.

 Check out **Examples** for more information.